jlangch/venice/doc/readme/ext-geoip.md

 ## Example: Visualize Tomcat IP addresses on a map

-The script `tomcat-geoip.venice` parses Tomcat access log files, maps IP addresses to locations and visualize them on a map.
+The script `tomcat-geoip.venice` parses Tomcat access log files, maps IP addresses to locations and visualizes them on a map.

 ```clojure
 (do